KARNATISAITHARUN/documentation/using-ocular/getting-started/create-cpg.md

 ocular> createCpgAndSp(<inputPath>)
 ```

-Both the CPG and the `securityprofile` layer are created and automatically loaded into memory.
+Both the CPG and the `securityprofile` layer are created in your workspace and automatically loaded into memory.
 The sp.bin.zip file contains the SP in a binary format.

 ### Creating a CPG that Includes Objects Organized by Namespaces